 Business debit cards from Bento for Business can help small business owners to mitigate the risk of employee thefts and fraud.
 With these cards, business owners may order up to 10 cards for employees for as little as $29 per month.
 The business owner can set limits for what each card can be used on according to the job duties of the individual employees.
 For example, one employee may be limited to purchasing gas at the pump while another may only be able to use a card to buy office supplies.
 Business owners can check their employees’ spending by simply looking at the proprietary software’s dashboard.
 If an owner sees a problem, he or she can immediately turn off a card 24 hours a day, seven days per week.
 Employees are unable to withdraw cash from the cards, and the business owners can control how much cash is deposited on each one.

-In addition to all the added securities of these prepaid debit cards, Bento’s accounts are insured up to $250,000 by the FDIC and use SSL encryption to ensure confidentiality.
+In addition to all the added security of business debit cards, Funds held within Bento are FDIC insured to at least $250,000 through The Bancorp Bank, Member FDIC, and use SSL encryption to ensure confidentiality.
 Keep accounting or bookkeeping fraud from threatening your business’s stability.
 With Bento for Business, your company can enjoy an intelligent spending solution that affords a high degree of control.
 Sign up for your 60-day free trial or call us at (866) 289-1104.

 Check Out Our Business Fraud Calculator – See What Your Fraud Risk Is In One Minute